-Yes, you’re still a member of the Freshman Experience program if you participate in Grand Challenges.
-As such, you’ll have fantastic Peer Leaders (PLs) on your floor, opportunities to sign up for a meal plan, and access to the support and resources that the Freshman Experience program gives you.
+Yes, you’re still a member of the First Year Experience program if you participate in Grand Challenges.
+As such, you’ll have fantastic Peer Leaders (PLs) on your floor, opportunities to sign up for a meal plan, and access to the support and resources that the First Year Experience program gives you.

 No worries!
 When you decide to join Grand Challenges, we will work with housing to make sure that you are placed in Howell or Cloudman with everyone else.